tytydraco/yessleep/out/I_Hid_in_an_Abandoned_Barn_I_Wasnt_Alone.md

 I waited, breath caught in my throat, forcing myself not to move.
 His head cocked slightly, listening, but then he returned to his stillness.

-The vacant slits in his head made me think, I remember hearing about how the eyes are the first thing bugs consume when you die.
-They’re the softest.
-Was that what happened to them?
+The vacant slits in his head reminded me of something I remember hearing about.
+How the eyes are the first thing that carrion insects consume when you die.
+Because of how soft they are.

+*Was that what happened to them?*

 Her feet resumed their slow, wet shuffle in the back room.